 Are you looking for easy ways to integrate your Twitter feed into your website?

-So in this post, we’ll show you different ways to integrate your Twitter feeds into your WordPress website.
+In this post, we’ll show you different ways to integrate your Twitter content into your WordPress website.

 And the best part?
 Every Twitter integration has links to step-by-step tutorials so you can easily embed them on your WordPress with just a few clicks.

 1. Live Twitter Feed